 Launching ramps are available in the park for your access to a fun-filled day on the river.

 With an abundance of bluegill, bass, and catfish, fishing is a favorite pastime on the Kentucky River.
+A Kentucky Fishing License is required.
+Click here to purchase a license online at KY Dept. of Fish and Wildlife Resources.

 Items produced right on the fort grounds include lye soap, hand dipped candles, pottery and hand sewn quilts.
 Kentucky’s creative heritage is reflected in handmade furniture, candies, jams, sorghum and scarves from Churchill Weavers.
 The book collection includes books on the fort’s founder and legendary Kentuckian Daniel Boone and for those that enjoy Kentucky cooking, cookbooks containing recipes from groundhog to watermelon pickles.
 For the young and young at heart, coon skin caps, toy rifles and tomahawks, sling shots and stick horses can all be found.